Documentation Index

 "Content-Type": "application/json",

-"X-Solana-Tx-Signature": tx_signature, # Your payment proof
+"X-Solana-Tx-Signature": tx_signature, # Your escrow deposit proof

 "X-Builder-Code": "MY_AGENT_V1" # Optional: Earn 3% revenue share